reza-raees/Portfolio-Reza/README.md

 ## 📁 Folder Overview

 ### 🛠️ PLM-Tools
-Scripts and automation for Optiva PLM and JD Edwards ERP using VB.NET and XML.
+Scripts and automation for Optiva PLM using VB.NET, SQL and XML.

 ### 🔧 SQL-Scripts
-Optimized SQL scripts used in real-life scenarios for reporting and data transformation.
+Optimized SQL scripts used in real-life scenarios for reporting, data transformation and Workflows Automation.

 ### 📊 IDM Reports
 Dashboards and data visualizations developed for business intelligence.

-### 🧠 ML-Projects
-Experiments and projects with clustering and pattern recognition (WEKA and Python).

 ### 🧪 MATLAB-Simulations
-Simulations in wireless and optical communications for academic research.
+Simulations in machine learning, wireless and optical communications for academic researches.

 ---